October 20 - November 19, 2022

 Artists' Choice poets include Alison Angell, Sarah Bitter, Francis Boscoe, Katherine Brown, Andrea Lee Dunn, Margaret A. Haberman, Judy Kaber, Amy Lowry, Nancy Lloyd, Leslie Mathews, K.W.
 Perdue, Anita Poulin, Lindsay Rockwell, Nancy Wheaton, and Lucinda Ziesing.
 These poems appear below next to the art that inspired them.

-What Holds Back the Light by Alison Angell
+What Holds Back the Light

 What a night to wake,